The Best Seating for Kyphosis

-In this blog post, we’ll take an in-depth look at what to look for in a specialist chair for someone with kyphosis.
-We’ll cover the specific angles that determine a kyphotic spinal curvature, the importance of pelvic positioning, the benefits of breathable chair fabric, and the role of pressure relief in providing optimal support.
-Whether you’re a healthcare professional or someone looking to support a loved one with kyphosis, this post will provide valuable insights into finding the best seating solutions for their unique needs.
+Whether you’re a healthcare professional or someone looking to support a loved one with kyphosis, this post will provide valuable insights into finding the best medical seating solutions for their unique needs.

-Kyphosis is a condition in which the spine has an excessive curvature, resulting in a rounded or hunched appearance of the upper back.
-This condition can range from mild to severe and may affect individuals of any age.
+This spinal condition can range from mild to severe and may affect individuals of any age.
 There are different types of kyphosis, including postural, Scheuermann’s, and congenital kyphosis.

 The degree of curvature that determines a kyphotic spinal curvature varies depending on the type of kyphosis.
-In postural kyphosis, the curvature is usually less than 50 degrees.
-In Scheuermann’s kyphosis, the curvature is typically greater than 50 degrees, and in congenital kyphosis, the curvature is present at birth.

-An increased curvature in the thoracic spine may mean that from the side-on, someone with kyphosis may appear to be significantly hunched or even C-shaped in posture.
+An increased frontward curvature in the thoracic spine may mean that from the side-on, someone with kyphosis may appear to be significantly hunched or even C-shaped in posture.
 You can read more on kyphosis here.

 Kyphosis can also be caused by conditions that weaken bones such as osteoporosis or postural issues like posterior pelvic tilt.
 It can also cause back pain, nerve problems and numbness, problems with breathing, and even pressure ulcers on areas of the spine that are in contact with the backrest of your chair.